isw-kudos/kudos-docs/docs/boards/index.md

 ### Boards Cloud
-This version is hosted by the ISW Kudos team at [https://kudosboards.com](https://kudosboards.com).</br>
+This version is hosted by the ISW Huddo team at [https://boards.huddo.com](https://boards.huddo.com).</br>
 Free trials are available!

 __Advantages__

-- Hosted and managed by Team Kudos
+- Hosted and managed by Team Huddo
 - Always up to date with the latest functionality
 - Backup strategies already in place